OmarErak/CLAD/README.md

 # CLAD

 This repository contains code and utilities for Contrastive Learning and Adversarial Disentanglement for Task Oriented Communications - https://arxiv.org/abs/2410.22784

+Please note, the repo will be updated for improved functionality, usage, and documentation by 25th December, 2024.
+Thank you for your patience.
 ## Requirements

 To run the code in this repository, you need the following: